mail4hafij/pwa_service_worker/README.md

         await cache.put(req, fresh.clone());
         return fresh;
       }

     }

-    // No cache for these requests.
-    return await fetch(req);
+    // No cache for these requests (cross-origin or post). return await fetch(req);

   } catch (e) {
     // Network request did not go through
     // Try to pull from the cache